Mizux/config/helix/README.md

 ## Troubleshooting

-Q: Copy/paste the clipboard using middle click is not working.
+Q: Copy/paste the clipboard using middle click is not working.<br>
 A: Install the package `xclip`.